Frequently asked questions

 - thanks to Teresa Gagne for taking the pictures.

-What is the difference between beginner and intermediate classes?
+What is the difference between beginner and "beyond the basics" classes?

 The beginner wheel throwing class is geared towards those with little or no experience with using the wheel and focuses on